 An in-depth introduction to the laws governing the employer-employee relationship and the tasks performed by paralegals in employment law.

 An introductory analysis of federal, state and local environmental laws and regulations and their application in the practice of environmental law.

 PLS 285 - Immigration Law

 Immigration Law will provide an overview of immigration law in the United States, with an emphasis on the practical application of that law in a law firm or corporate environment.
 Students will learn the skills needed to deal with a deadline-oriented caseload for a diverse clientele.
 Topics will include the basics of immigration employment and family-based immigration, refugee law and the procedures for applying for citizenship and asylum.

 PLS 295 - Legal Internship

-This course provides students with practical experience by applying the knowledge learned throughout the Paralegal program in a work environment for a minimum of 120 hours during a semester.
-In weekly seminars and individual meetings with the course instructor, students explore career options, develop confidence as professionals and acquire job hunting and career development skills.
+This course provides students with practical experience by applying the knowledge learned throughout the Paralegal Studies program in a work environment for a minimum of 96 hours during a semester.
+In weekly discussions with peers and the course instructor, students explore career options, develop confidence as professionals, and acquire job hunting and career development skills.